We Help Create, Protect and Optimize Enterprise Value.™

 Closely-held private companies may have information technology recovery plans.
 However, we have found that many fail to develop a Business Emergency Operations Plan (EOP), a set of instructions that can be delivered to the Owner/Operator's family, management team, accountants, attorneys, and other advisors in the event that he/she is suddenly unable to manage the business.

-A recent survey of closely-held businesses by a global wealth management firm revealed that less than 20% of those businesses have prepared detailed written instructions for the company operations in the event that a key Owner/Operator is unable to work for several weeks or months due to an illness or accident.
+A recent survey of closely-held businesses by a global wealth management firm revealed that more than 80% of those businesses have NOT prepared detailed written instructions for the company operations in the event that a key Owner/Operator is unable to work for several weeks or months due to an illness or accident.

 - Provides specific steps for what to do if the Owner/Operator cannot work for a stated period of time.